 Influencer Programs and Sponsored Campaigns

 In a sponsored campaign project, a brand engages you to write a post to their specifications, manage a Twitter or Facebook party or send out social shares in return for a fee and/or a product.
-Brands and PR reps generally want to see no more than 20% sponsored posts on your blog, but there can be some wiggle room within that, especially if you are a deal blog.
+Brands and PR reps generally want to see no more than 20% sponsored posts on your blog, but there can be some wiggle room within that, especially if you are a real deal blog.

 Social shares can earn you between $3-10 per shares (a very good reason to build your social media presence) and sponsored posts can run from $25 to $300, depending on your page views, skill, expertise and reach.
 The following are some of the top influencer programs I have worked with: